 Helpful link to Get your DOT Number , Q & A Get answers to most frequently asked questions For Insurance check out Check out www.713auto.com

 A Freight Broker Bond or BMC-84 Bond, is required by FMCSA ( Federal Motor Carrier Safety Administration) for all companies providing brokerage or freight forwarding services.
 As of October 1, 2013 FMCSA increased the minimum financial responsibility to $75,000 freight broker bond, also known as a BMC-84.
 Formerly known as the Interstate Commerce Commission bond, or ICC Bond, the Freight Broker bond is legally required to operate as an authorized broker or freight forwarder.
 This bond guarantees payment to shippers and motor carriers in the event your company fails to carry out its contracts as is required by FMCSA.
 We offer low rates on all BMC-84 bonds in Houston, Texas, Dallas, Austin, San Antonio, Amarillo, El Paso, and many other major cities through the State of Texas.

-- We offer one of the best rates in town starting from $935/year and up,
+We offer one of the lowest rates starting from $935/year and up.

 - Rates based on your credit history.